Near Aurora in Ohio County, Indiana — The American Midwest (Great Lakes)

 Visitors are encouraged to visit a neighboring Ohio River Scenic site just to the north of here at Riverview Cemetery.

 By the Way: Indiana has more than 6,000 bridges, many of them considered historic treasures.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lochry's Defeat (approx. ¼ mile away); Aurora (approx. 2.3 miles away); Hillforest (approx. 2.4 miles away); History of the Aurora Ferry Co., Inc. (approx. 2½ miles away); Tanner’s Station 1789 (approx. 3.3 miles away in Kentucky); Fulton Burying Ground (approx. 3.8 miles away); The Dinsmore Homestead (approx. 4.1 miles away in Kentucky); Ohio County Court House (approx. 5.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Lochry's Defeat (approx. ¼ mile away); Aurora (approx. 2.3 miles away); Hillforest (approx. 2.4 miles away); History of the Aurora Ferry Co., Inc. (approx. 2½ miles away); Steamboat Clinton (approx. 2½ miles away); Tanner’s Station 1789 (approx. 3.3 miles away in Kentucky); Lewis Loder (1819-1905) / Petersburg Distillery (approx. 3½ miles away in Kentucky); Fulton Burying Ground (approx. 3.8 miles away).
 Touch for a list and map of all markers in Aurora.

 More about this marker.
 Marker is part of the Ohio River Scenic Byway series.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 21, 2013, by Duane Hall of Abilene, Texas.
-This page has been viewed 646 times since then and 40 times this year.
+It was originally submitted on July 21, 2013, by Duane Hall of Abilene, Texas.
+This page has been viewed 781 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on July 21, 2013, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.